I recently attended a philosophy class focused on the ancient Greek philosophers, such as Plato, and others.

 “Nothing is unannounced.
 If you are paying attention, stuff comes down the pike.
 First a little wave, then a medium wave, then the tsunami.”

 The idea that things can be and are (as experimentally revealed) in two or more places at the same time, is also "shocking".
 Not simply vibrating quickly back and forth between two or more locations, but actually in those locations, simultaneously.
 This was covered to some extent in the film "What the bleep" but in my opinion, rather poorly explained.
-What would have been more insightful would have been to say "imagine as you walk through one of two doors, that "you" are walking through both at the same time".
+What would have been more insightful would have been to say "imagine as you walk through one of two doors, that "YOU" -- the multi-dimensional root of "you", are walking through both at the same time".
 In other words, yes, the multiverse is real, and we're in the time-line that we're in because of our particular beliefs, emotions and so forth.

 Which, when considered in depth, is shocking, even disturbing.1